 Annual Bonus Plan.
-We awarded cash bonuses under the Annual Bonus Plan to our named executive officers based on our overall corporate performance and achievement of general corporate performance objectives established by our Compensation Committee in February 2014.
+We awarded cash bonuses under the Annual Bonus Plan to our named executive officers based on our overall corporate performance, achievement of general corporate performance objectives established by our Board of Directors in June 2015 and individual performance.
 The cash bonuses are based on an end-of-year assessment by our Compensation Committee.
 The corporate performance and the achievement of corporate objectives determine the percent of the eligible cash bonus to be paid to each named executive officer.
 Each named executive officer's individual performance is reviewed to determine how such named executive officer's performance contributed to our overall corporate performance and achievement of corporate performance objectives.
-The Compensation Committee uses this information to determine the named executive officer's cash bonus award, such that the percent of the eligible bonus to be paid to a named executive officer may be decreased or eliminated based on the individual performance review.
+The Compensation Committee uses this information to determine the named executive officer's cash bonus award, such that the percent of the eligible bonus to be paid to a named executive officer may be increased, decreased or eliminated based on the individual performance review.
 Cash bonuses under the Annual Bonus Plan are awarded on a discretionary basis, and the Compensation Committee may modify, eliminate or adjust corporate objectives at any time, thereby ensuring that employees are compensated for performance.